khanhdang/mkdocs-site/docs/pub.md

+---
+hide:
+- navigation
+---

 # Publication

-!!! note "Disclaimer"
+!!! warning "Disclaimer"
-    - This page contains PDF files of articles that might be covered by copyright.
+    This page contains PDF files of articles that might be covered by copyright.
 Please do not retrieve, copy, or distribute these files as it may violate copyright protection laws.

+!!! info
-    - <u>Underlined authors</u> are students under my direct supervision.
+    <u>Underlined authors</u> are students under my direct supervision.